Vincelee78/Project-3-Express-mySQL/README.md

 7. [Acknowledgements](#g)

 ## <a name="a">1.
 Project Design </a>
 There are two parts to this project.
-The front-end of this project is done with React.js and the back-end of this project is done with Node.js, mySQL database and Express.js for which the code can be found [here.](https://github.com/Vincelee78/Project-3-Express-mySQL)
+The front-end of this project is done with React.js and the back-end of this project is done with Node.js, mySQL database and Express.js.

 The schema diagram for mySQL database can be found [here.](https://res.cloudinary.com/dtrwtlldr/image/upload/v1639099995/mySQL_relationship_final_tq5zw7.jpg)